Shopify/web-configs/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Fixes (issue #)

 <!--
 Please include a summary of what you want to achieve in this pull request.

-Remember to indicate the affected package(s).
+If this fixes an existing issue, please include the issue number.
 -->

 ## Type of change

 <!--
-If this pull request changes multiple packages, please indicate the type of change for each package.
+Remember to indicate the affected package(s), as well as the type of change for each package.

-If this is a new package, you may disregard this section.

-Please delete options that are not relevant.
 -->

 - [ ] <!--Package Name--> Patch: Bug (non-breaking change which fixes an issue)